-The requirement in AML 11.2.1 does not apply to an Authorised Person who transfers funds to another Financial Institution where both the originator and the beneficiary are Financial Institutions acting on their own behalf.
+The requirement in AML 11.2.1 does not apply to Financial Institution-to-Financial Institution transfers and settlements, where both the payer and the payee are Financial Institutions acting on their own behalf.

 11.2.3.
-Wire transfer requirements
+Requirements for ordering institutions